GlobalLives/globallives/wp-content/plugins/oa-social-login/readme.txt

 <strong>Increase your wordpress/buddypress user engagement in a few simple steps with the Social Login Plugin!</strong>
 Our users love it!
 Check out the <a href="http://wordpress.org/extend/plugins/oa-social-login/other_notes/">testimonials</a>!<br />

-The Social Login Plugin is maintained by <a href="http://www.oneall.com">OneAll</a>, a technology company offering a set of web-delivered tools and services for establishing and optimizing a site's connection with social networks and identity providers such as Facebook, Twitter, Google, Yahoo!, LinkedIn, Paypal, Hyves amongst others.
+Social Login is maintained by <a href="http://www.oneall.com">OneAll</a>, a technology company offering a set of web-delivered tools and services for establishing and optimizing a site's connection with social networks and identity providers such as Facebook, Twitter, Google, Yahoo!, LinkedIn, Paypal, Instagram amongst others.

 == Installation ==